IsadoraMuniz/My-MIPS/README.md

 # My-MIPS
-Project of a MIPS processor archtecture implemented in Verilog using the software Quartus Lite.
+Project of a MIPS processor architecture implemented in Verilog using software Quartus Lite.